Sara Thompson FdSc MBACP (Accred) Counsellor Hartley Wintney, Finchampstead

-As human beings, we share common experiences such as anxiety, relationship breakdowns or low self-esteem to name but a few, however, every person's perspective on life events is unique to you and the meaning you attach to them.
-By working collaboratively with you, together we find patterns of behaviour and different ways of feeling and thinking to break the cycle of negative thoughts and bring about a sense of self acceptance, self worth and personal fulfilment.
+As human beings, we share common experiences such as anxiety, feelings associated with depression, relationship issues or low self-esteem to name but a few.
+However, your perspective on life events is unique to you and the meaning you attach to them.
+By working collaboratively with you, together we will look for patterns of behaviour and begin to understand where these come from, what your triggers are, and work on making healthy choices so breaking the cycle of negative thoughts.
+This therapeutic process will bring about a sense of self acceptance, self worth and personal fulfilment as well as a sense of empowerment.
 Through working within a therapeutic relationship that is non-judgmental and empathic, a self-awareness emerges of inner resourcefulness that brings personal growth and a renewed sense of hope for change.

 I can work both short-term (although a minimum of six sessions is recommended) in a brief solution focused approach, or open-ended, taking as long as you need to explore unhealthy patterns or coping strategies that may have developed, leaving you feeling 'stuck'.

-I have set up my private practice, Coach House Counselling, using private therapy rooms in Hartley Wintney, Finchampstead & Wokingham that offer a safe and confidential environment to a wide area also covering Hook, Reading and Bracknell.
+I have set up my private practice, Coach House Counselling, using private therapy rooms in Hartley Wintney & Stratfield Saye that offer a safe and confidential environment to a wide area also covering Eversley, Yateley, Hook, Reading and Basingstoke.
 Through my work at Royal Holloway, University of London, I have experience of working with older teenagers and young people, as well as adults with a wide range of issues including anxiety, depression, relationship breakdowns, disordered eating, low self-esteem and many more.

 As a qualified professional, I adhere to the BACP Ethical framework and it's values and principles.